MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/discover/2016-11-30-moulettes.markdown

 OA: Maybe we should show it, it's one of our proudest moments.
 {: .interviewee }

-HM: This young woman, I don't know how old she was, maybe 15, who is also a cellist, came up to me after a gig and she was so excited about this nematode worm, and she correctly categorized it as an [extremophile&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Extremophile).
+HM: This young woman, I don't know how old she was, maybe 15, who is also a cellist, came up to me after a gig and she was so excited about this nematode worm, and she correctly categorized it as an [extremophile&nbsp;<i class="non-mwm far fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Extremophile).
 It's one of these creatures that lives in circumstances that we previously thought were impossible (to harbor life).
 Anyway, we sent David Attenborough the CD and the vinyl (of *Preternatural*).
 {: .interviewee }

 <div class="video-wrapper"><iframe width="560" height="315" src="https://www.youtube.com/embed/77WGYFIiryA?rel=0" frameborder="0" allowfullscreen></iframe></div>